splus-collab/splus-daily-field-density/README.md

    All files needed to run the previous line are included.
 To avoid calculating the full symulation, the plot cal be done providing the sym_file with ```bash --sym_file name_of_sym_file.csv```.
 The file must be in the workdir.

-### NOTE: The repository contains a CSV file with the symulation for 2 years, hence not requiring the user to spend do it to obtain the plot
+### NOTE: The repository contains a CSV file with the simulation for 2 years, hence not requiring the user to spend time doing it to obtain the plot.

 ## Example Output